BrandonWilliamsCS/euchre-night/MVP.md

 - ✔ get session overview (everything known before actually starting, such as session plan and player mapping)
   - ✔ once per device, since this is static info
 - post hand report
-  - session and game id plus hand number, plus the hand status in any amount of completeness.
+  - ✔ session and game id plus hand number, plus the hand status in any amount of completeness.
   - BE ultimately merges any incoming data in to the final result
-  - No undo/clear.
+  - ✔ No undo/clear.
 Once something is defined, it can't be cleared.
 - get score report (all info from score sheet, for all or specified players)
+- Easy to run on the night
+  - all containers automatically get created

 ## KISS